influxdata/google-deployment-manager-influxdb-enterprise/image/README.md

 TELEGRAF_VERSION
 ```

+Finally, [confirm the image is public](https://cloud.google.com/marketplace/docs/partners/technical-components#make_the_image_public) by selecting the image to be published in the image list page of the GCP console in the `influxdata-public` project.
+Then check whether a permission for `allAuthenticatedUsers` member with the "Compute Image User" role exists.

 ## Manual image creation

 The following steps explain all the steps to create an image.
 Use these steps if the image creation script fails for some reason.